-IFFIm is a role model for socially responsible investing (SRI) and indeed the entire field of global development, which faces constant funding challenges and unpredictability.
+IFFIm is a role model for humanitarian financing and indeed the entire field of global development, which faces constant funding challenges and unpredictability.
 IFFIm is an independent body, established as a United Kingdom (UK) charity, with no employees.
 It functions through the partnership of four parties: donors, the IFFIm Board, the World Bank and Gavi, the Vaccine Alliance.
-Between 2006 and 2018, IFFIm provided over 20% of Gavi's programme funding.
-This has helped Gavi to immunise close to 700 million children, saving 10 million lives in the long term.
+Between 2006 and 2022, IFFIm provided nearly one sixth of Gavi's programme funding.
+This has helped Gavi to immunise over 888 million children, saving over 15 million lives in the long term.

-IFFIm pioneered socially responsible investing in 2006 as the first development finance entity in history to attract long-term, legally binding commitments from donors - pledges that support Gavi's vaccination programmes.
+IFFIm pioneered impact investing in 2006 as the first development finance entity in history to attract long-term, legally binding commitments from donors - pledges that support Gavi's vaccination programmes.
 IFFIm issues Vaccine Bonds, backed by these pledges, on international capital markets.
 The money raised through the bond issuances provides funding to Gavi.
 This process of transforming long-term donor commitments into immediate cash for Gavi is called frontloading.